-No qualifications or credentials are required to submit to Corymbus, though writing experience is desirable.
-The ethos of the site is to prioritise quality over quantity, so I am looking for thoughtful, well researched and compelling writing.
+No qualifications or credentials are required to contribute to Corymbus, though writing experience is desirable.
+The ethos of the site is to prioritise quality over quantity, so I am looking for thoughtful and compelling writing which is well researched.

-Please note that unfortunately Corymbus does not receive sufficient funding to offer fees at present – and this is something I would very much like to see change.
-For more information on supporting the website see the funding page.
+Please note that unfortunately there is not receive sufficient funding to offer fees at present.
+For more information on the funding drive, see the funding page.